yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

 ## Preferred solution

-After evaluating the options for container platforms on Azure and discussing Azure Container Services (AKS) features with the team at Microsoft, Fabrikam Medical Conferences decided to move forward with Azure Container Services (AKS).
-They also decided to move forward with Chef for infrastructure and container DevOps workflows.
+After evaluating the options for container platforms on Azure and discussing Azure Kubernetes Service (AKS) features with the team at Microsoft, Fabrikam Medical Conferences decided to move forward with Azure Kubernetes Service (AKS).

-They also decided to move forward with Chef for infrastructure and container DevOps workflows.
+They also decided to move forward with VSTS for container DevOps workflows.

 *High-level architecture*